cezine/ElectricityDemand/README.md

 lag value image

 After fitting the model with the optimal order, I get the equations for all time series variables.
 In this case, I only care about the consumption time series so I focus on the equation for the consumption as seen in the image below.
-The way I interpret this is that first, I observe what variable is most influetial in prediction by looking at p-value.
+The way I interpret this is that first, I observe what variable is most influetial in prediction by looking at the p-values.
 I consider those under 0.05 is the influential variables, so in this case, a, b, c are contributing in predicting consumption the most.
-My equation is made up of coefficients of all the t
+My equation is made up of coefficients of all the time series.

 equation image

-### Results
+## Results

 **1)**